Critlist/witskit/README.md

 - SQLAlchemy for SQL storage
 - asyncpg/aiomysql for async database drivers

 PRs welcome.
-Bonus points if you've ever debugged WITS over a flaky serial cable.
+Bonus points if you've ever debugged WITS Comms while on standby waiting for the Rig to pick up tools.

 ## 📚 References